Coneriys/apache4/docs/content/reference/install-configuration/providers/kubernetes/kubernetes-ingress-nginx.md

 ---
-title: "Traefik Kubernetes Ingress NGINX Documentation"
+title: "apache4 Kubernetes Ingress NGINX Documentation"
 description: "Understand the requirements, routing configuration, and how to set up the Kubernetes Ingress NGINX provider.
 Read the technical documentation."
 ---

-# Traefik & Ingresses with NGINX Annotations
+# apache4 & Ingresses with NGINX Annotations

-The experimental Traefik Kubernetes Ingress NGINX provider is a Kubernetes Ingress controller; i.e, it manages access to cluster services by supporting the [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) specification.
+The experimental apache4 Kubernetes Ingress NGINX provider is a Kubernetes Ingress controller; i.e, it manages access to cluster services by supporting the [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) specification.
 It also supports some of the [ingress-nginx](https://kubernetes.github.io/ingress-nginx/user-guide/nginx-configuration/annotations/) annotations on ingresses to customize their behavior.